spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 # Deploy an Azure Cluster

 You can deploy Azure clusters in the Palette platform.
 This section highlights the prerequisites and deployment steps of Palette Azure clusters.

+Azure clusters can be created under the following scopes:

+* Tenant Admin

+* Project Scope - This is the recommended scope.

+Be aware that clusters that are created under the **Tenant Admin** scope are not visible under Project scope .

 # Prerequisites